openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 From a technical perspective, this means this specification allows the OP to provide verified claims along with information about the respective trust framework, but also supports the externalization of information about the identity verification process.

 The representation defined in this specification can be used to provide RPs with verified claims about the end-user via any appropriate channel.
-In the context of OpenID Connect, verified claims can be provided in ID Tokens or as part of the userinfo response.
+In the context of OpenID Connect, verified claims can be provided in ID Tokens or as part of the UserInfo response.
 It is also possible to utilize the format described here in OAuth access tokens or token introspection responses to provide resource servers with verified claims.

 This extension is intended to be truly international and support identity assurance across different jurisdictions.
 The extension is therefore extensible to support various trust frameworks, identity evidence and assurance processes.